Lifeni/i-show-you/README.md

 - [x] 🚀 Self-hosted, use docker-compose to build your own application, no need to configure the database.
 - [x] 🔒 Safety (possible), which can prevent XSS attacks and enumerate administrator passwords.
 - [x] 🧱 Customizable, and all files can be managed through the background management page.
-- [ ] 📱 Friendly mobile interface, support responsive design and progressive web application (PWA).
+- [ ] 📱 Mobile friendly, support responsive design and progressive web application (PWA).
 - [ ] 🌐 Support internationalization, currently supports Chinese, English and Emoji.

-The application is implemented using React / TypeScript and Echo / Golang.
+The application uses React / TypeScript and Echo / Golang.
 The database uses MongoDB.
 IE 11 and other outdated browsers are not supported.

 **The application is in the testing stage, and the data structure and API design may change.
 Please do not store important data.**